Welcome

 SAGHS Speaker Series!

 The meeting begins at 7:00 p.m.
-Join us in person about 6:45 p.m. at Trinity Lutheran Church, 3536 Lutheran Way, San Angleo, Texas.
+Join us in person about 6:45 p.m. at Trinity Lutheran Church, 3536 Lutheran Way, San Angelo, Texas.
 Early arrival allows you to get settled and visit with others before the meeting starts.
 Visitors are welcome!
 For more information, contact info@saghs-tx.org.

 To register for virtual attendance, click HERE.
 Preregistration is required to attend virtually.